This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - Melted butter.
 This is seriously yummy, but can become a bit too rich after a while.
 To cut the richness you can add a squeeze of lemon to the butter.

 - Whipped lemon butter.
 This has the perfect combination of fat, salt and acidity - so you can eat even more butter before feeling full, because we added some lemon to it.
+This is my favorite way to serve them!

 - Lime Aioli - the zest and juice from the lime helps keep it from becoming too heavy

-- Acili Ezme
+- Acili Ezme - Spicy Turkish Salsa15 Minutes

-- Bacon Wrapped Dates
+- Bacon Wrapped Dates (Devils on Horseback)25 Minutes

 Recipe

-Boiled Artichokes with Whipped Lemon Butter
+Boiled or Steamed Artichokes with Whipped Lemon Butter

 Print RateIngredients